ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

     })
     ```

+    This guide assumes your project runs on `https://`.
+If you can not access the HTTPS version of your project, please see [DDEV installation docs](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/).

-Some more customizations might be needed depending on your CMS / framework, see [List of PHP CMS integrations](#list-of-php-cmsintegrations) below.
+Some more customizations might be needed depending on your CMS / framework, see [PHP CMS / framework integration](#php-cms--frameworkintegration) below.
+You can also use a [DDEV addon](#ddevaddons).

 ### A plain PHP example